ubccr/xdmod-supremm/docs/supremm-configuration.md

     # npm install

 The script also prompts for the location of the document database that contains the job summary data.
-I.e. the mongodb instance.
-Enter the uri in the standard mongodb connection string format (see the [mongo documentation][] for the syntax).  **You must specify the database name in the connection URI.** If the database is not specifed then the mongo driver defaults to the 'test' database, which will not contain the job summary data.
+I.e. the MongoDB instance.
+Enter the uri in the standard MongoDB connection string format (see the [mongo documentation][] for the syntax).  **You must specify the database name in the connection URI.** If the database is not specified then the MongoDB driver defaults to the 'test' database, which will not contain the job summary data.
+The default database name is 'supremm' so, for example, if you have installed the MongoDB on the same server as XDMoD then you would use the following uri:

+    mongodb://localhost:27017/supremm

+The script also runs the `acl-config` command that is used to update the access controls in XDMoD.
+If you prefer to run this command manually use the following command

+    # acl-config

+The `acl-config` command is documented in the [XDMoD command reference][commands].

 ### Configure resources

-The setup script automatically detects the resources that exist in the XDMoD datawarehouse and lists them.
+The setup script automatically detects the existing resources in the XDMoD datawarehouse and lists them.
 If no "Edit resource" options show in the list then quit the setup and complete the steps listed in the [shredder][] and [ingestor][] guides before re-running the setup script.

 By default all the resources are disabled.
 You must select the "Edit resource" option for each resource that you wish to configure to appear in the SUPReMM realm and follow the prompt to enable the resource and set the correct options.
-The "Dataset mapping" should be set to pcp if processing job summaries generated from PCP data.
+The "Dataset mapping" should be set to 'pcp' if processing job summaries generated from PCP data.

 SUPReMM configuration files